Karl1b/only-office-nlp-solver/README.md

 # OnlyOffice NLP Solver

 A lightweight nonlinear programming (NLP) solver plugin for OnlyOffice Spreadsheet.
-Define a target cell and parameter cells with optional bounds, then let the solver find optimal values to minimize your target function.
+Define a target cell, side conditions, and parameter cells with optional bounds, then let the solver find optimal values to minimize your target function.

 ## Demo